sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-1-using-methods.rst

    :feedback_d: Yes, (int)(Math.random()*36) + 25 moves the random number into a range of 36 numbers starting from a minimum number 25 up to 60.
 The range is (max number - min number + 1) which is (60-25 +1) = 36.
    :feedback_e: This would give us random numbers from 25 to 85.
 Remember that you can compute the range you need with (max number - min number + 1).

-   Which of the following statements assigns a random integer between 25 and 60, inclusive, to rn?
+   Which of the following statements assigns a random integer between 25 and 60, inclusive, to ``rn``?

 Summary
 -------------------